Not Just For Future Software Engineers

 Tomás explained how 42 prepared him for his professional life.
 Mainly that it is important for his work to be sustainable and to write scalable code.
 It needs to work perfectly and not break.
 At the same time, Tomás appreciates how 42 is great at making you think about the best approaches to problem-solving.
 He credits 42 for where he is now, “42 is not just a coding school, it prepares your mind.
 Whatever the project is, you need to be organized and prepared and you know you need to achieve this.
 Once your project is in good shape, the sky’s the limit.”

 Before working at SmartRecruiters, Tomás did other software development roles and enjoyed them.
 He encourages students that love to code to not let it go.
 Even if you are not in a role that is super technical.
 Tomás thinks it is good to keep on developing on the side, “I think in 2018 it is important to have some sort of technical background.
 More and more positions, even business roles, will require technical experience.
 Having the background that 42 provides makes you think in a different way and it makes you think outside of the box.”

 A Self-Paced Education to Prepare you for the Digital Revolution

-The 42 program is self-paced and is designed to prepare you for a multitude of different roles that will emerge out of the digital revolution.
+The 42 program is self-paced and is designed to prepare you for a multitude of different roles.
 Although there are some required paths your journey is individualized to your goals, learning style, and internships.
 All we ask is that you stay motivated throughout the process!
-Rather than a series and language and specific technologies, we want you to learn how to adapt, handle setbacks, learn how to collaborate, and solve new challenges.
+We want you to learn how to adapt, handle setbacks, and solve new challenges.
 Whatever you choose to do, follow your passion.
 When you combine what you love with a deep understanding of tech, the possibilities are endless.